AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Down to work...

-This tutorial will get us started.
-We will end up with a form which has two datasheets on it.
+In this tutorial we will end up with a form which has two datasheets on it.
 One will list the firstnames which occur in the database, each firstname being listed only once.
-On selecting one of those, we will be rewarded with a second datasheet holding the full names of anyone with that firstname.
+On selecting one of those, we will be rewarded with the second datasheet filling with the full names of just the people with that firstname.

 Our sample People table holds the following names: